sourcebots/labs/electronics/sections/collision.md

 \begin{center}  \includegraphics[height=8cm]{img/collision-circuit.png} \end{center}

-When the switch is closed (pushed), the output terminal is connected to the 5V line, so the output is at 5V.
+When the switch is closed (pushed), the output terminal is directly connected to the 5V line, so the output is at 5V.
 The resistor is in the circuit to limit the current that flows.

 When the switch is open (not pushed), there is no current in the resistor.
 From the equation $$V = IR$$, if there is no current there will be no voltage across the resistor.
 This means the output is at 0V.
+This resistor is known as a "pull-down" resistor, and the best way to think of it is placing a "weak" 0V on the output.
+When the switch is pressed, the output is connected to a "strong" 5V, which is what the output is read as.

 **Important note!** You might wonder why you can’t just use a switch connected between 5V and the output.
 If you do this, when the switch is open the output will not be connected to either 5V or 0V.
-This is called a *floating line*, and there is no way of knowing what your Arduino will interpret it as.
+This is called a *floating line*, and there is no way of knowing how your Arduino will read it.
+Connecting to 0V through a resistor makes sure we always know what the voltage at the output is, even when the switch is not pressed.

 This circuit can be used as an input to a digital system.
 Your Arduino board can read the state of this input using the digital read command.
 See the programming docs for more detail.